colinmarklubembe/routekit/README.md

 - **`routes`**: An array of route configurations.
 - **`options`**: Optional configuration object.
   - **`logRoutes`**: Logs registered routes to the console.
+  - **`authMiddleware`**: Optionally add authentication middleware for protected routes.
+  - **`globalMiddlewares`**: Optionally add global middleware to all routes.

 ### `withErrorHandling`

 Wraps an async route handler with error handling.
+This ensures that any thrown error is passed to Express's error middleware.

 ```typescript
 withErrorHandling<T extends express.Request>(